Train Travel in Canada

 - Some of the newer trains provide Wi-Fi, allowing you share your travel experiences online.

-- Taking the train, instead of flying, results in a lower carbon footprint.
+- Taking the train, instead of flying or driving, results in a lower carbon footprint.

 - Train travel lets you appreciate Canadian geography and history, up close.